Iraq: Sadrists lead in parliamentary election | DW | 11.10.2021

 The full election results will be released within the next 24 hours.

-After polls closed at 6 p.m. local time (1500 GMT) — following some 11 hours of voting — Iraq's Prime Minister Mustafa Al-Kadhimi took to Twitter to celebrate the elections' alleged success.
+After polls closed at 6 p.m. local time (1500 GMT) — following some 11 hours of voting — Iraqi Prime Minister Mustafa Al-Kadhimi took to Twitter to celebrate the elections' alleged success.

 "We have succeeded in fulfilling our promise and our duty in securing fair elections," Al-Kadhimi wrote.